Blake Lilly Prize

 Blake Lilly Prize Flyer—PLEASE POST

-The Blake Lilly Prize recognizes SPS chapters and individuals who make a genuine effort to positively influence the attitudes of school children and the general public about physics.
-For example, many chapters perform "Physics Circuses," conduct classroom demonstrations, offer tutoring services for grades K-12, or assist with school science fairs.
-The Blake Lilly Prize is an opportunity for you and your chapter to be publicly recognized for these types of physics outreach efforts.
+The Blake Lilly Prize, named after the late Blake Lilly and given in his honor, recognizes SPS chapters and individuals who make a genuine effort to positively influence the attitudes of school children and the general public about physics.
+For example, many chapters perform something like a "Physics Circus," conduct classroom demonstrations, offer tutoring services for grades K-12, or assist with school science fairs.
+The Blake Lilly Prize is an opportunity to be publicly recognized for these types of physics outreach efforts.

 Why the Feynman Lectures?

-Among Blake's possessions were the three-volume set of the Feynman Lectures on Physics.
+Blake Lilly was a graduate student in atmospheric sciences at the University of Tuscon when he died tragically from injuries sustained in an airplane crash.
+Among Blake's possessions were the three-volume set of The Feynman Lectures on Physics.
 Blake's family said the following:

 "Feynman's real gift may have been that he made physics accessible to students like Blake, who have a compelling interest and commitment, but whose talent lay in diligence and hard, consistent study rather than in super intelligence.
 Feynman spoke to the ordinary student in Blake about the extraordinary beauty of physics."